bergel/ISCL/README.md

 ### First time: Installation

-Assuming you have [Ruby](https://www.ruby-lang.org/en/downloads/) and [Bundler](https://bundler.io/) installed on your system, do the following:
+Assuming you have [Ruby](https://www.ruby-lang.org/en/downloads/) and [Bundler](https://bundler.io/) installed on your system.
+If you do not have bundler, you can do `gem install bundler --user-install` .
+Do not forget to add in your startup script file: `export PATH=$PATH:~/.gem/ruby/2.3.0/bin`

+Do the following:

 ```bash
 $ git clone git@github.com:bergel/ISCL.git